0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-blockchain.md

 # Integrating to Partisia Blockchain

 This page is a collection of links to help you navigate how you can access REST endpoints and work with transactions.
-The next set of articles are created to give insights on how to do on-chain / off-chain interactions, how to understand our standard contract interfaces to recognize NFTs or tokens as part of your application.
-The integration article series are individually grounded information which aims to help you work with the blockchain from your own application.
+The next set of articles aims to explain how to do on-chain / off-chain interactions, how to understand our standard contract interfaces to recognize NFTs or tokens as part of your application.
+Lastly there are individual articles which specifies specific integration topics to help you work with the blockchain from your own application.

+## Rest endpoint examples
 Blockchain nodes, including reader nodes gives access to blocks, transactions, contract state and more through suitable REST endpoints.
 We have collected the most important examples below: